NERSC/shifter/doc/install/manualinstall.rst

   library that will substitute the container's library.
 * **siteMPIDependencyLibs** A semicolon separated list of libraries that are dependencies of the site MPI libraries.
-* **siteMPIConfigurationFiles** A semicolon separated list of site configuration files needed by MPI resources or dependencies that will be mounted in the container.

 .. note::
     **Important note to enable native MPI support on Cray systems**